Top Functional Labs & Longevity Biomarkers People Are Exploring in 2026

 Holistic Perspective

-Various practices like naturopathic medicine and traditional chinese medicine (TCM) are often used to help people reflect on habits, routines, and values that support sustainable well‑being — without aiming to “reverse” or “fix” aging, but rather to age with intention and awareness.
+Practices such as naturopathic medicine and traditional Chinese medicine (TCM) help people think about their habits, routines, and values to support lasting well-being.
+The goal isn’t to “reverse” or “fix” aging, but to approach it with intention and awareness.

 2. Cardiometabolic Balance & Energy